 There may be no other place in the region where a very high-quality prairie thrives close to fine remnant (easily restorable and connectable) oak woodland and savanna.
 That’s richness.

 These three remnant ecosystems comprise a gem of the region – and a gem worthy of more friends.
-Thus, we’re planning the kick-off of a new initiative on October 2nd.
+Thus, we’re planning a restoration kick-off.

-That woody arch is invading the best prairie.
+That woody arch of quaking aspen is invading the best prairie.
 Before long, ecologically speaking, woody shade could kill all.

-Brush, some dense, now stretches off for acres.
-High quality prairie survives in the dark clutches of prairie-killing woody plants.
-There is much Grade A prairie under the brush – and even more restorable Grade A. If all were dead, the horror would be over.
-No, the strangulation is in process.
+Brush now stretches off for acres.
+High quality prairie survives in the dark clutches of prairie-killing, invading woody plants.
+There is much Grade A prairie under the brush.
+If all were dead, the horror would be over.
+But no, the strangulation is in process.
 The irreplaceable remnant prairie is gasping for light.
 As a reminder, here’s how the best recovering parts will look next spring:

 Great credit also goes to the Open Lands’ team; they’ve surpassed most conservation land managers, which is why this prairie still rates so high.
 But we’re rapidly learning that nature needs more care than we thought.
 "It takes a village,” or at least “a community” to provide the ongoing, dedicated, thoughtful care that an ecosystem of this quality needs and deserves.